mattmorgante/laravel-vegaroo/readme.md

 - create a Front Page with three categories (just like the dashboard)
 - environment impact, nutritional impact, uplifting impact (supportive socially or saving animals - veganism has the power to bring compassion to the world in a profound way)

 2. Users can Review products (like nomadlist gear)
 - Ranking System for Products === Affiliate marketing
-- what about a ranking system for vegan cookbooks? milk substitutes? burgers / meat replacements? <-- this is an expanding field
+- a ranking system for vegan cookbooks? milk substitutes? burgers / meat replacements? <-- this is an expanding field
 - ability for a user to give a review/rating to a vegan meat / dairy replacements
 - ability for user to submit a product and a review/rating
 - both brand and non-branded grocery items/foods